Yingkoudao station

 Yingkoudao Station (营口道站), literally Yingkou Road Station in English, is a station of Line 1 and Line 3 of the Tianjin Metro.
+It was part of the original metro line from 1984 to 2001, and was rebuilt as part of Line 1 in 2006.

+History

+Yingkoudao was part of the original metro line, which operated in regular service from 1984 until 2001: it opened for intermittent trial operations in February 1976, with full service starting on 28 December 1984.
+It was later temporarily closed with the original line on 9 October 2001, and reopened as part of Line 1 on 12 June 2006.

+Usage

-It started operations on 12 June 2006.
-It is the busiest station in the network with over 100,000 users each day, peaking at 210,000 passengers.
+In 2015, Yingkoudao was the busiest station in the network with over 100,000 users each day, peaking at 210,000 passengers.
 Due to the old Line 1 platforms not being built with anticipation of additional interchange traffic the station is extremely crowded.
 Tianjin Metro is currently planning to renovate and expand the station to better cope with the demand.